 • References and citations.
 In reports and white papers, references matter: they give you credibility and reinforce your expertise.
 But do you have a consistent way to present references, so your readers can read up on a subject further if they need to?
 A style guide helps nail these down.

-Each one of these decisions might seem small in themselves – but taken together, they create a set of guidance that is vital to achieving consistency.
-And consistency, as all marketers know, plays a vital role in building a brand.
+Each one of these decisions might seem small in themselves – but taken together, they can be vital to achieving consistency.
+And consistency, as you know, plays a vital role in building a brand.

 So if you don’t have a style guide, and you believe in clear comms, you know what to do.
 Get in touch – and start work on your style guide today.Get in touch about a style guide